Suggestions

 Please wait while we process your payment

-Aeschylus was born in Eleusis, a Greek town near Athens, in 525 B.C.
-He was the first of the great Greek tragedians, preceding both Sophocles and Euripides, and is credited by many as having invented tragic drama.
+Aeschylus was the first of the great Greek tragedians, preceding both Sophocles and Euripides, and is credited by many as having invented tragic drama.
 Prior to Aeschylus, plays were more rudimentary, consisting of a single actor and a chorus offering commentary.
 In his works, Aeschylus added a "second actor" (often more than one), creating a new range of dramatic possibilities.
-He lived until 456 B.C., fighting in the wars against Persia, and attaining great acclaim in the world of the Athenian theater.
+Along with Sophocles and Euripides, Aeschylus stands as one of the most important literary figures in the western tradition.
+He transformed a traditional religious festival, that of the lament over the sufferings of Dionysus, into a literary form with social and political consequences that pervaded Greek culture.
+Throughout history, he has been a major influence on literature.
+Writers from Ovid to Shakespeare to Shelly and Goethe have drawn directly from his ideas and models.

 Agamemnon depicts the assassination of the title character by his wife, Clytemnestra, and her lover.
-The Libation-Bearers continues the story with the return of Agamemnon's son, Orestes, who kills his mother and avenges his father.
+The Libation Bearers continues the story with the return of Agamemnon's son, Orestes, who kills his mother and avenges his father.
 In The Eumenides, Orestes is pursued by the Furies in punishment for his matricide, and finally finds refuge in Athens, where the god Athena relieves him of his persecution.

 The events of Agamemnon take place against a backdrop that would have been familiar to an Athenian audience.
 Agamemnon is returning from his victory at Troy, which has been besieged for ten years by Greek armies attempting to recover Helen, Agamemnon's brother's wife, who was stolen by the treacherous Trojan Prince, Paris.
 (The events of the Trojan War are recounted in Homer's Iliad.)
 The tragedies of the play occur as a result of the crimes committed by Agamemnon's family.
 His father, Atreus, boiled the children of his own brother, Thyestes, and served them to him.
 Clytemnestra's lover, Aegisthus (Thyestes's only surviving son), seeks revenge for that crime.
 Moreover, Agamemnon sacrifices his daughter, Iphigenia, to gain a favorable wind to Troy, and Clytemnestra murders him to avenge her death.
 The weight of history and heritage becomes a major theme of the play, and indeed the entire trilogy, for the family it depicts cannot escape the cursed cycle of bloodshed propagated by its past.